On the hill part 2: North, east, and west

 The grey clay and sand there featured several springs in wet weather, below which as youngsters my friends and I built dams.
 On shooting days, bullets whacked into this slope.
 Ricochets and high shots went over the top.
 For an experience of that, see Under fire in About the author.

 This is the ‘new’ (circa 1966) firing range.
-The access track starts (or ends) where the farthest shaft of sunlight lies on the ground.
-That track apparently originated as a narrow gauge railway built by New Zealand army engineers in 1918.
+The access track (out of view) apparently originated as a narrow gauge railway built by New Zealand army engineers in 1918.
 (See New Zealand army engineers on the hill, 1918.)

 Beware the edge of the cloud shadow about level with the far hill.
 (See how it crosses the rail line.)
 It could be confused with the contour of the top of the far hill, which does not extend that far east.
 Notice also the size of the white structures on the left of the main road north (Fairmile Road) just before the right fork to the near hill.
 They far exceed the brightness and sizes of nearby houses.
 Were they tents?
 If so, containing what?